dreamcatcher-tech/network/Inbox/2025-06-12 1708 data formats for chats.md

 This is better than having a separate logic check on the messages ? message numbering could be done by the recipient ?
 This means there is no single consensus'd view of the conversation.

+internal chats would be a napp running in agent mode, where it takes in plain text and responds with the next message ?

+If you want to run an agent, then you need to set up a dedicated agent.
+Talking to an agent sends messages to and fro using transcludes.
+A chat with an agent would use a shared value that represents the channel ID.